varnishcache/homepage/R1/source/faq/who.rst

 Kacper Wysocki
 ~~~~~~~~~~~~~~

-Kacper was probably the first VCL program writer.
+Kacper was probably the first VCL long program writer.
 Combine this with
 an interest in security and a job at Redpill-Linpro and he turned
 quickly into the author of security.vcl and, later, the Varnish Security
 Firewall.
 He does not have any commits in Varnish and still has managed
 to drive quite a few changes into the project.
 Similarly, he has no idea
 or has even thought about asking for it, and still is being added here.
+He maintains the VCL grammar in BNF notation, which is an unexploited
+gold mine.

 Nils Goroll
 ~~~~~~~~~~~